 A.L.
-An out-of-benchmark position in semiconductor and software manufacturer Broadcom (+90%), one of the fund's top holdings at period end, contributed most.
+An out-of-benchmark position in semiconductor and software manufacturer Broadcom (+87%) contributed most.
 Favorable earnings growth plus upbeat financial guidance lifted Broadcom's shares.
 Our model recommended we remain overweight this stock throughout the period due to its favorable quality, momentum and information-flow factors.